testillano/h2agent/demo/README.md

   }
   ```

 * Workplaces with **even** identifiers are reserved for developers, so the extra field commented above must be included in the response body root.
-This will be manually configured for `id-2` but shall be automated for unassigned ones which are even numbers.
+This could be manually configured for `id-2` (*Bryan Adams*) but shall be automated for unassigned ones which are even numbers.

 * Finally, we will simulate the deletion for existing identifiers (`id-1`, `id-2` and `id-3`), so when *DELETE* request is received for any of them, all subsequent *GET's* must obtain a *404 (Not Found)* status code from then on.